wikibonsai/wikirefs/spec/README.md

 ## WikiAttrs

 **"Wikiattrs"** are block constructs whose content is the only content on a given line.
-They are identical to typed wikilinks except they expect a newline after the closing square brackets `]]`.
-They may be located anywhere in a markdown file, but are collected and rendered at the top of the file (if so desired), much like how footnotes are collected and rendered at the bottom of a markdown file.
+They are identical to [typed wikilinks](#typed) except they expect a newline after the closing square brackets `]]`.
+They may be located anywhere in a markdown file, but are collected and rendered at the top of the file if desired -- much like how footnotes are collected and rendered at the bottom of a markdown file.
 (Generated HTML is reminiscent of wikipedia-style info boxes and can be turned off in the scenario where only metadata is desired).

 Wikiattrs are meant to be compatible with [caml](https://github.com/wikibonsai/caml) metadata attributes.

-Wikiattrs do not support labels.
+Wikiattrs do not support [labels](#labelled).

 ### Single